MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/power-bi-in-your-organization.md

 3. Read the instructions on the **Become the admin** page and then select **Yes, I want to be the admin**.

     > [!NOTE]
-    >  If this option doesn't appear, there is already an Office 365 administrator in place.
+    >  If this option doesn't appear, there is already an administrator in place.

 ## If I have multiple domains, can I control the Office 365 tenant that users are added to?